AndyMacDonald/YearlyProblem/README.md

 3. For each grouping, generate all the ways to apply the operators +, -, *, /, ^.
 4. Evaluate each of those and keep the ones the result in integers from 1 to 100.
 5. When collecting solutions, prefer ones with fewer operators and where the original digit order is preserved.
 6. Display an ordered list with the best solutions.
+Solutions with digits in the order of the input are shown in bold.

 For a four digit year with unique digits, we consider tens of thousands of trees, an exhaustive search over the permutations.